SVJLucas/BCG-Gamma-Challenge/README.md

 ## Our Solution

-### Our Solution - *Context: Products compatible with the forest*
+### Our Solution - *Context: Forest-compatible Products*

 **In the Amazon, we​ have a prevalence of monocultures**.
 Of the entire area planted within its territory in the year 2019:

 * 🌱 **55% soybeans**
 * 🌽 **27% corn**

 These monocultures result in soil exhaustion, leading to the nutritional degradation of the land.
-On the other hand, only a small percentage of cities (about 3% in the region) utilize *products compatible with the forest*:
+On the other hand, only a small percentage of cities (about 3% in the region) utilize *forest-compatible products*:

 *  **Pineapple**
 *  **Açaí**